nickwales/terraform-aws-ec2-sandbox/projects/conf_hashistack_demo/README.md

 This project deploys Nomad and Consul clusters to showcase the tight integration between the two.

 Highlights include
-- The API gateway
+- The API gateway provides the entry to our mesh services.
-- Use of the transparent proxy
+- Use of the transparent proxy for all connectivity.
-- Sameness groups to provide failover for the database
+- Sameness groups to provide failover for the database to another partition
 - Locality aware routing.
-The backend will only mkae requests to a local redis instance.
+The backend will only make requests to a local redis instance.
--

 ### Deploying